carlyle105142/COVID-19-CDC-Cases/README.md

 # Surprise!
-Those Factors Increased Likelihood of Death during COVID-19 Pandemic in 2020
+Those Factors Increased the Likelihood of Death during the COVID-19 Pandemic!